 Jesse Stuart Foundation preserves the human and literary legacy of Jesse Stuart and other Kentucky and Appalachian writers.

 ‰The JSF Regional Readers book group meets the last Tuesday of the month at 5:45 p.m.
-August’s selection is “Run Me a River” by Janice Holt Giles.
+September’s selection is “Velva Jean Learns to Drive” by Jennifer Niven.
 The book group is open to all and new members are always welcome.
 The complete reading list for 2012 is available at the JSF website at jsfbooks.com.

 ‰The Jesse Stuart Room features Stuart memorabilia, rare books and collectible items.

 ‰The Leming Art Gallery features works by area artists and photographs by William “Pictureman” Mullins.

 ‰The Book Store offers a wide variety of new, used and collectible books; fine art prints; pottery; gift items; and Ruth Hunt’s “Blue Monday” candy bars, assorted chocolates, and bourbon balls and mint julep bourbon balls.
 Also featured are books in the “Images of America” series of local pictorial histories.